joshuahsieh24/sjsuttwebsite/README.md

 4. Commit with clear messages and open a pull request describing your changes.

 > [!NOTE]
 > Main branch is locked from direct contributions.
+Use branches.

 ## License

 This project does not currently specify a license.
-If you plan to use this code, please contact the maintainers.
+If you plan to use this code, please contact website maintainers.

 ## Future Work